Skip to content

 Duffle bag pattern.
 Sewing lining to zipper piece

-LEFT: Make a chalk mark.
-Now sew lining to zipper + Exterior Fabric (right sides together), stopping 0.5” short of the edge of the lining.
+LEFT: Now sew lining to zipper + Exterior Fabric (right sides together), stopping 0.5” short of the edge of the lining.
 Back stitch at the 0.5” mark.

 RIGHT: The ends of your [TOP ZIPPER PIECE] will look like the photo.
 See how the end of lining fabric is not sewn down to the zipper and exterior fabric.